microsoft/vscode-docs/docs/editor/codebasics.md

 ![Encoding in status bar](images/codebasics/fileencoding.png)

-Click on the encoding in the status bar to reopen or save the active file with a different encoding.
+Click on the encoding button in the status bar to reopen or save the active file with a different encoding.

 ![Reopen or save with a different encoding](images/codebasics/encodingclicked.png)